vlang/v/doc/docs.md

 The `try_push/pop()` methods will return immediately with one of the results `.success`, `.not_ready` or `.closed` - dependent on whether the object has been transferred or the reason why not.
-Usage of these methods and properties in production is not recommended - algorithms based on them are often subject to race conditions.
+Usage of these methods and fields in production is not recommended - algorithms based on them are often subject to race conditions.
 Especially `.len` and `.closed` should not be used to make decisions.
 Use `or` branches, error propagation or `select` instead (see [Syntax and Usage](#syntax-and-usage)